Are fertility tracking apps backed by science? Does automation really make us safer? Are we ready for driverless cars?

-Arwyn Stone of Abbotsleigh in Sydney questions the science behind increasingly popular fertility tracking apps.
+Arwyn Stone (Year 9, Abbotsleigh, NSW) questions the science behind increasingly popular fertility tracking apps.
 Read her winning essay in full here.

-William Flintoft of Melbourne Grammar School explores our increasing reliance on automation and Artifical Intelligence.
+William Flintoft (Year 10, Melbourne Grammar School, Vic) explores our increasing reliance on automation and Artifical Intelligence.
 Read his essay in full here.

-Phoebe Adams of Presbyterian Ladies College in Croydon, Sydney, punctures some of the hype around driverless car technology.
+Phoebe Adam (Year 8, Presbyterian Ladies College Croydon, NSW) , punctures some of the hype around driverless car technology.
 Read her essay in full here.